 Doubletree by Hilton in Niagara Falls

 This hotel gives you a front and center view of the stunning falls and the river.
 The path along the Niagara River is just steps away, which is a huge plus.
-As you walk from the hotel toward the falls, the river begins fairly calm to turns into rapid waves as you get closer to the falls.
+As you walk from the hotel toward the falls, the river begins fairly calm and turns into rapid waves as you get closer to the falls.

 The hotel is located in the oldest state park in America and in fact, the park was designed by the same person who designed Central Park in NYC.
 The hotel is also a short walk to the falls.
 Stroll on the walkway along the Niagara River.
 It’s pretty amazing.
 The river goes from calm to a bit of whitewater and rapids,